-If you know someone from Michigan and you offer them a chili dog somewhere, you might hear a response similar to “Well it’s not a coney, but alright.”
-If you’re the person from Michigan in that conversation, you’ll know there’s nothing that can replace the coney you know and love.
+If you know someone from the Midwest and you offer them a chili dog somewhere, you might hear a response similar to “Well it’s not a coney, but alright.”
+If you’re the person from the Midwest in that conversation, you’ll know there’s nothing that can replace the coney you know and love.
 It has to have the “snap” of the natural lamb or sheep casing on a properly-grilled German “coney dog”, which is a variation of the European-style Frankfurter Würstel or Vienna sausage.
 The coney has to be topped with a flavorful meat topping having the memorable flavor of ground beef heart and maybe ground beef along with some other organ meats (depending on your style and/or restaurant of choice), cumin, and paprika.
 And purists always have that meat topping garnished with a couple lines of good yellow mustard, and onions minced to be silky smooth.

 One thing I’m doing my best to correct, is peoples’ perception of what a Flint Coney really is.
 So before we go any further, let’s get something straight:

 There is no such thing as a single restaurant recipe for Flint Coney sauce.